bharat-mehta/webcrawler/README.md

 # webcrawler

 This application is developed to crawl any website.

-The application creates fixed thread pool to read the given URL.
+The application uses jsoup library to parse the webpages.
+It reads and list all HTML elements with src, href and rel attributes.
+The application will not read external URLs in a web page.

 ### How to build and run ?

 * Install Java 8
 * Run `mvn clean install ' .
 This will run the tests and create executable jar
-* To use the application , run `java -jar  webcrawler-0.1-SNAPSHOT.jar http://wiprodigital.com 100 50000` where `100` denotes the maxDepth and `50000` denotes max links.
+* To use the application , run `java -jar  webcrawler-0.1-SNAPSHOT.jar http://wiprodigital.com 100 50000` where `100` denotes the maxDepth and `50000` denotes maxLinks.
+In case the no values are given for maxDepths and maxLinks , 100 and 50000 will be used a default value.
 * To use the application the user must specify a URL in command line arguments